Clustered Federated Learning based on Nonconvex Pairwise Fusion: Introduction

-Recently, clustered FL\cite{Sattler2021},\cite{Ghosh2020},\cite{ Mansour2020} was proposed to address the potential weakness of a global model by assuming that the devices can be partitioned into clusters, and the devices from the same cluster share the same model.
-Cluster structures are very common in many applications, such as recommendation systems \cite{Li2003} and precision medicines \cite{Lagakos2006}.
-Thus, clustered FL has drawn increasing attention and is considered as a formulation of FL that can address the data heterogeneity problem.
+In addressing the limitations of a global model, a recent proposal, clustered FL \cite{Sattler2021, Ghosh2020, Mansour2020,Yu_Liu_Sun_Wang_2023}, assumes that devices can be grouped into clusters, where devices within the same cluster share identical models.
+Cluster structures are very common in many applications, such as recommendation systems \cite{Li2003} and precision medicine \cite{Lagakos2006}.
+Thus, clustered FL has drawn increasing attention and is considered a formulation of FL that can address the data heterogeneity problem.
 However, the key issue regarding clustered FL is that the set of devices in each cluster is unknown \emph{a priori}.
 To tackle this challenge, several methods have been proposed.
-Sattler et al. \cite{Sattler2021} proposed the first algorithm under the clustered FL framework in the spirit of the hierarchical divisive clustering algorithm.
+Sattler et al.\cite{Sattler2021} proposed a clustered FL (CFL) algorithm under the clustered FL framework in the spirit of the hierarchical divisive clustering algorithm.
 However, the clustering procedure is implemented at the central server, resulting in high computation costs, especially when the number of devices is large.
-Inspired by the classical K-means algorithm, Mansour et al. \cite{Mansour2020} proposed the {HYPCLUSTER} algorithm and Ghosh et al. \cite{Ghosh2020} presented the {IFCA} algorithm.
-Quite recently, Marfoq et al. \cite{Marfoq2021} designed {FedEM}, a general algorithm for clustered FL and personalized FL.
-Although the three algorithms do not require a centralized clustering procedure any longer, they require specifying the number of clusters, and the clustering results are usually sensitive to the initial values.
+Inspired by the classical K-means algorithm, Mansour et al. \cite{Mansour2020} introduced the HYPCLUSTER algorithm and Ghosh et al. \cite{Ghosh2020} presented the Iterative Federated Clustering Algorithm (IFCA).
+More recently, Marfoq et al. \cite{Marfoq2021} developed the Federated Expectation-Maximization (FedEM) algorithm, which offers a versatile approach for clustered FL and personalized FL.
+Although the three algorithms eliminate the need for centralized clustering procedures, they require specifying the number of clusters, and the clustering results are usually sensitive to the initial values.